scheinerman/DrawingObjects.jl/docs/src/index.md

 ## Common Methods

+### Drawing

 The following functions apply to all the geometric objects defined in this module.
 First and foremost is `draw` which causes the object to be drawn on the screen.
+The `draw` function may be applied to a list of objects in which case each object in the list is drawn in the order presented.

+### Object attributes

 Each `DrawingObject` has attributes that affect how it is drawn.
 The following methods are provided for setting object attributes:
 * `set_linecolor!(o, c)` assigns the line color `c` to `o`.
 Default: `:black`